Prostate problems?Prostate problems?

 - Prostate cancer: a lot of progress has been made in the last few years in the detection and treatment of prostate cancer.
 These developments have resulted in more targeted diagnosis as well as improved treatment.
 This means that men live longer and, increasingly, without any debilitating side effects from the prostate cancer treatment.

-- Prostate enlargement: the scientific term for this is Benign Prostate Hyperplasia (BPH).
+- Enlarged prostate: the scientific term for this is Benign Prostate Hyperplasia (BPH).
 This is a benign prostate disorder that occurs in approximately half of men in their 50s and approximately 90% of men in their 70s.
 Very often, the symptoms can be treated with medication.

 To ascertain the optimum treatment, we try to discuss cases as much as possible within our department.
 This means discussion with each individual patient but also internal discussion among the urologists.
 Patients with prostate problems are discussed daily in an accessible format to try to arrive, as a team, at the optimum treatment.